Vulcan rocket's space debut will be crucial for Boeing-Lockheed venture as sale talks loom | Technology

 Vulcan rocket's space debut will be crucial for Boeing-Lockheed venture as sale talks loom

 The mission checklist includes carrying a moon lander that is aiming to make the first U.S. lunar soft landing in half a century.
 The rocket will be using for the first time engines supplied by Jeff Bezos' space firm Blue Origin.
-Vulcan's launch also comes at a time when Boeing and Lockheed, which formed ULA in a 2006 merger of their rocket programs, are looking to sell the jointly-owned venture, according to three people familiar with the talks.
+Vulcan's launch also comes as Boeing and Lockheed, which formed ULA in a 2006 merger of their rocket programs, are looking to sell the jointly owned venture, according to three people familiar with the talks.

-Those talks have been a complex, drawn-out process for which Vulcan's launch could have crucial implications, said the sources, who asked not to be identified.
-ULA declined to comment on any potential deal talks, though Bruno has previously said his company could be ripe for an acquisition.
+The talks have been a complex, drawn-out process for which Vulcan's launch could have crucial implications, said the sources, who asked not to be identified.
+ULA declined to comment on any potential deal talks.
+Bruno has previously said his company could be ripe for an acquisition.

 Boeing and Lockheed declined to comment.
 Vulcan's debut launch, scheduled for 2:18 a.m.
 ET (0718 GMT) on Monday, is the culmination of a years-long development effort sprung largely from ULA's need to replace its current Atlas V rocket.
 That rocket's Russian-imported engines drew criticism from lawmakers that led to its planned retirement.